 IMMEDIATE SUPERVISORS: Park Foreman

-DIRECTION OF OTHERS: Other park technicians and seasonal employees
+DIRECTION OF OTHERS: Other Park Maintenance Employees, Part-time and Temporary/Seasonal Employees

 WORK PERFORMED/AREAS OF RESPONSIBILITY: